barteqcz/NanoRDS/doc/fifo_command_list.md

 `PTY 0`

 ### `MPX`
 Set volumes in percent modulation for individual MPX subcarrier signals.
-The first value is responsible for stereo pilot, but the second - for RDS strength.
+The first value is responsible for stereo pilot, but the second - for RDS carrier.

 `MPX 9,9`

 ### `VOL`
-Set the output volume in percent.
+Set the general, encoder output volume in percent.

 `VOL 100`